 - Abnormal wait time – You have been waiting much longer than average for a hearing, decision or first check.
 Congressperson can help resolve the problem and get your check released.

 - Administrative or clerical mistake – For example, if Social Security wrote and told you that you have died, this is a clear administrative mistake.
 You would probably know if you were dead.

-- Policy mistake – There is a specific policy you know they are supposed to follow, but the person handling your case has not or will not follow it.
-It will help a great deal if you research and find a written copy of the policy so you can show this to the person at your Congressperson’s office.
+- Policy mistake – If there is a policy you know they are supposed to follow, but the person handling your case has not or will not follow it, a Congressperson can help you.

 Here’s when your congressperson probably cannot help you

 - You want things to move faster, but you don’t have a good reason for making this request.
 You need a reason for the request.
 Here’s a few good reasons to request a faster decision.